 Yakima Ridge Summit

 The scenery behind us was constant.
-Then it expanded quickly the minute we stepped onto the gusty ridge.
-Though, it was way too windy to enjoy the views.
-So we retreated to the north side of the crest.
+Then it expanded quickly the minute we stepped onto the windy ridge.
+But it was way too windy to enjoy the views, so we retreated to the north side of the crest.

-The area looked more beautiful with a new white coat.
-I changed into dry clothes, and then we explored the top for a bit.
-Despite low clouds, I could still make out places like Selah Butte and Yakima Skyline Ridge,
+The area looked much more beautiful with a fresh white coat.
+I changed into dry clothes, and we explored the top for a while.
+Despite low clouds, I could still make out Selah Butte and Yakima Skyline Ridge,

 See more trip photos here.